 The law does not apply to districts with only one school at each level (i.e., one, primary, one elementary school, one middle school, and one high school or one combination school).

 Q. Are magnet schools included in the charter exemption?
-These magnets use a selective enrollment processes that encourage attendance, good behavior and parental involvement.
+These magnets use a selective enrollment processes that encourage attendance, good behavior, and parental involvement.

 A. HB 251 does not address transfers and magnet schools.
 There are no requirements to change enrollment criteria.
 However, enrollment criteria based on attendance, good behavior, and parental involvement does not appear to be common enrollment criteria.
 Enrollment criteria for magnet schools are typically based on prerequisites such as student achievement (e.g., math and science magnets) and/or students’ talents (e.g., music, performing arts magnets).
 Please consult with your local school board attorney on how to best implement HB 251 in magnet schools.